diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 `getattr`, as outlined in @results:getattr-count,
 #text(fill: red, lorem(50)). // TODO

-To conclude, as an answer to @rq-tool-design[], the results indicate that, while some improvements are needed to reduce the rate of false positives, the use of static taint analysis is a promising way of detect class pollution in Python.
+To conclude, as an answer to @rq-tool-design[], the results indicate that the use of static taint analysis is a promising way of detect class pollution in Python, despite the need for some improvements to reduce the rate of false positives.

 === Prevalence in Real World Projects

 Regarding @rq-widespread[], it has become clear from the results that not many projects are vulnerable to class pollution.
-This is likely due to the constructs needed, which are not frequently used when building Python applications.
+This is likely due to the several constructs that need to be present for attacks to be possible, which are constructs not frequently used when building Python applications.

 Even when projects were deemed vulnerable,